rudderlabs/rudderstack-docs/destinations/billing-platforms/recurly.md

 ## Getting Started

-To enable sending data to **Recurly**, you will first need to add it as a destination to the source from which you are sending your event data.
-Once the destination is enabled, events from RudderStack will start flowing to Recurly.
+To enable sending data to Recurly, you will first need to add it as a destination in the RudderStack dashboard.
+Once the destination is configured and enabled, events from RudderStack will start flowing to Recurly.

-Before configuring your source and destination on the RudderStack, please verify if the source platform is supported by Recurly, by referring to the table below:
+Before configuring Recurly as a destination, verify if the source platform supports sending events to RudderStack, by referring to the table below:

 | **Connection Mode** | Web           | Mobile        | Server        |
 | :------------------ | :------------ | :------------ | :------------ |